 READ MORE: Police, civilians killed in Turkey car bomb blast

-Mahmut Varol, the deputy mayor of Elazig, said vehicles in front of the building had been burned due to the detonation of a car bomb.
+Mahmut Varol, the deputy mayor of Elazig, said vehicles in front of the building had been burned due to the detonation of a car bomb, although he did not provide any information on casualties.

-"The first video coming from the scene shows that there are people injured, there are ambulances at the scene, taking the injured away," Al Jazeera's Reza Sayah, reporting from Gaziantep in southeastern Turkey, said.
+"The first video coming from the scene shows that there are people injured, there are ambulances at the scene, taking the injured away," said Al Jazeera's Reza Sayah, reporting from Gaziantep on the Turkish-Syrian border.

 "Based on the images, this was a powerful explosion.
 Much of the building is destroyed.
 We see smoke in the air and a lot of people surrounding the scene looking very distraught."